 The Accept Order API should not be used in most new configurations of Kibo OMS.
 It should only be used by legacy clients who do not keep inventory in OMS and do not use standard Kibo order routing.
 Non-legacy configurations do not need this API because when an order is put into the READY state, it is automatically moved to “FSM 100: Accept Order” status.
 Non-legacy configurations should continue with the Assign Order and Shipment APIs.

 The .json address above can be used to access the schema within Postman.
-An example use of the Accept Order API follows here — or go directly to the schema or the sample Postman Collection.
+An example use of the Accept Order API follows below, or view the schema or the sample Postman Collection.

 It has a comparable request build to the Assign Order API used by other configurations.